All Articles / Best WeWork Alternatives in the UK: 10 Top Picks for 2026

 Best WeWork alternatives at a glance

-Every team is different, so the best WeWork alternative for you depends on what your people actually need from a workspace.
+Every team is different, so the best WeWork alternative for you depends on what your people actually need from a workspace — whether that's office space in Farringdon or a creative hub in Shoreditch.
 Here's a quick summary to help you find your match.

 • Best for high-quality office spaces: FORA